Lakhankumawat/Insurance-Dapp/README.md

 6. Run _npm start_.

-## Some features of the application:-
+## Some features of the application 💎

 Landing Page                   |                   Company Dashboard :---------------------------------:        |      :------------------------------: